 Poppe makes a strong attempt at trying to understand the devil-may-care attitude of war photographers, who throw themselves into situations with a strong risk of death.
 This is, of course, made even more pertinent by the fact she's a woman.
 The number of female photographers and correspondents has increased in recent years, with the likes of Lynsey Addario, Andrea Bruce and Agnès Dherbeys able to access areas in certain parts of the world inaccessible to men.
 This is explored with pathos, particularly in the scenes involving Rebecca and her eldest Stephanie (Lauryn Canny), who struggles to understand why her mother would choose such a life.
 During one painful moment in a car, her daughter grabs the camera and starts taking pictures, shaming her mother as she repeatedly asks her whether it was "worth it".
 Binoche, tears streaming down her face, is unable to respond.

-An attempt at reconciliation is made with a trip to Kenya, where Rebecca takes her daughter in tow.
-The situation turns treacherous, however, with the arrival of soldiers to the village in which Rebecca is working, proving once again the danger of her work.
+An attempt at reconciliation with her daughter is made by Rebecca with a trip to Kenya.
+But the situation turns treacherous with the arrival of soldiers to the village, proving once again the danger of her work.
 A Thousand Times Goodnight's topical subject matter has been oft-covered in documentary form, particularly in Sebastian Junger's superior Which Way Is the Front Line from Here (2013), detailing the life and death of conflict photojournalist Tim Hetherington.
-To see this in a fiction feature, even if the themes are far from original, certainly makes for engaging viewing, with Binoche's potent performance cutting to the quick of the struggle to balance a passion for work with a commitment to family.
+To see this in a fiction feature, even if the themes are far from original, certainly makes for engaging viewing, with Binoche's potent performance cutting to the quick of the struggle to balance a passion for work with a commitment to the family at home.